jonathandieu/chirper/README.md

-# Project 2 - *Name of App Here*
+# Project 2 - *Chirper*

 **Chirper** is an android app that allows a user to view his Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).
 It's a social media app that implements many of Twitter's key features and functionalities

-Time spent: **X** hours spent in total
+Time spent: **7** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can **sign in to Twitter** using OAuth login
+- [x] User can **sign in to Twitter** using OAuth login
-- [ ]	User can **view tweets from their home timeline**
+- [x]	User can **view tweets from their home timeline**
-  - [ ] User is displayed the username, name, and body for each tweet
+  - [x] User is displayed the username, name, and body for each tweet
-  - [ ] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
+  - [x] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
-- [ ] User can refresh tweets timeline by pulling down to refresh
+- [x] User can refresh tweets timeline by pulling down to refresh

 The following **optional** features are implemented: